NICE DCV – Tips and Tricks

 New-ItemProperty -Path "Microsoft.PowerShell.Core\Registry::\HKEY_USERS\S-1-5-18\Software\GSettings\com\nicesoftware\dcv\connectivity" -Name enable-datagrams-display -PropertyType STRING -Value "always-off" -Force

-You can also configure QUIC Streams instead of QUIC Datagrams by starting the DCV client with the following option:
+You can also use QUIC Streams instead of QUIC Datagrams by starting the DCV client with the following option:

 On Windows: